ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 This work has been supported by the UK Engineering and Physical Sciences Research Council under grant EP/R04144X/1.

-Thanks to Theresa Enghardt, Max Franke, Mirja Kuehlewind, Jonathan Lennox, and Michael Welzl for the discussions and feedback that helped shape the architecture described here.
+Thanks to Reese Enghardt, Max Franke, Mirja Kuehlewind, Jonathan Lennox, and Michael Welzl for the discussions and feedback that helped shape the architecture described here.
 Particular thanks is also due to Philipp S. Tiesel and Christopher A. Wood,